This page discusses several aspects of developing a research question:

 The page also includes:

 Reference sources like dictionaries and encylopedias can help you get an overview of a topic before you do more in-depth research.
-Here are several helpful resources.
+Here are a couple of helpful resources.

 Developing an interesting research topic isn’t about the answers you find: it’s about the questions you ask.
 In order to identify meaningful questions you may first need to learn more about your research topic.
 Developing your topic will likely involve a number of processes, including: